lilkev2477/EGCDayZ/README.md

 log into the app

-Once logged in goto https://github.com/lilkev2477/EGCDayZ and find the green tab to clone to desktop.
+Once logged in goto https://github.com/lilkev2477/EGCDayZ and make sure that you are using the 'Testing' branch instead of 'Master' then find the green tab to clone to desktop.
 Save it to a folder that you will remember to work in for this or future projects.

 Using the app, you can open and edit the file using a text editor, I use https://code.visualstudio.com/ or notepad++.